-The number of children living in poverty in Barnet is $21.2\%^3$ - which is slightly higher than the UK average (20.6%).
-Barnet has the 25^{th} highest rate of child poverty of the 33 London Authorities.
+The percentage of children living in poverty in Barnet is 21.2%3 - which is slightly higher than the UK average (20.6%).
+Barnet has the 25th highest rate of child poverty of the 33 London Authorities.

 Children living in poverty are not distributed equally across the borough and there is a strong correlation between child poverty and deprived LSOAs in Barnet.
 In turn, the proportion of BAME residents is higher in these areas.